Follow us for daily updates.

 Dress Code for the Restaurant Casual/smart.
 No shorts, beach wear, sports clothing or baseball caps for the evening.
 Thank youThe Restaurant is located inside the Antique Shop which makes it unsuitable for small children as there are many fragile and expensive objects that could easily be knocked over.

-Sadly, due to the large amount of no-shows and late cancellations we must insist that all reservations are made directly between yourself and Richard, or Louise.
+Sadly, due to the large amount of no-shows and late cancellations we must insist that all reservations are made directly between yourself and Richard, Louise or Alex.
 Any reservations made through third parties can not be honoured.
-We will also ask for a local number (hotel) to be able to re-confirm the booking.
+We will also ask for a local number (hotel) to be able to re-confirm and HOLD the table.
 Sorry but this is simply in response to the high frequency of cancellations and no-shows.
+Please write to me at

-The Restaurant accepts Visa and MasterCard.
-We DO NOT work with American Express.
+The Restaurant accepts Visa, MasterCard and American Express.

 We hope to see you at Park Cafe soon